neuronlabs/neurogonesis/README.md

 The `--format=goimports` formats file using `goimports` formatter.

-For more information type`neuron-generator models --help` .
+For more information type`neurogonesis models --help` .

 ### Collections